 Percentage Of Americans Who Are Homeowners

 The latest data shows that the percentage of Americans who own homes continues to tick up.
 The percentage is now at about 65% from a low of about 63% in 2016.
+As the median homebuyer age gets older, it will be interesting to see the homeownership percentage change.

 My guess is that the percentage of Americans who own homes will continue to increase as the millennial generation continues to seek homeownership.
 Millennials make up around 38% of all homebuyers today.